Dimer models and the special McKay correspondence: Preservation of the tilting condition: the general case

 Finally, we show that $\bigoplus_v \scL_v$ is a generator.
-For an object $\alpha \in D(\scM)$, assume that $\RHom(\bigoplus_v \scL_v, \alpha)=0$.
-Let $s$ be the source of the large hexagon corresponding to a special representation of $G$ and $t$ be the target of ``multiplication by $z$'' into the adjacent large hexagon.
-If $\iota$ denotes the inclusion $Y \to \scM$, the dual to the exact sequence in Lemma \ref{lm:restriction} below shows that
+For an object $\alpha$ of $D^b \coh \scM$, assume that $\RHom(\bigoplus_v \scL_v, \alpha)=0$.
+Let $s$ be the source of the large hexagon corresponding to a special representation of $A$ and $t$ be the sink of the adjacent large hexagon which is the target of ``multiplication by $z$'' from the special representation.
+Let $\iota$ denote the closed immersion $Y \to \scM$. \pref{lm:restriction} below shows that

 so that one has